izzuddinafif/iot-vuln-scanner/README.md

     }
 }
 ```

 ## Customization

-- Change Default IP Range: Modify the target flag in server.go to set a different default IP range for scanning.
+- **Change Default IP Range**: Modify the default range in `server.go` or pass a range to `run.sh` when starting.
-- Run on Different Ports: Edit server.go and scanner_service.py to configure the HTTP servers to listen on different ports.
+- **Adjust Laravel Frontend**: Customize `laravel/resources` for frontend adjustments.
-- Additional Scanning Options: Modify the scanner_service.py code to add more Nmap options or use Nmap’s scripting engine for specific vulnerability checks.
+- **Add Scanning Options**: Modify `scanner_service.py` to add more Nmap options or use Nmap’s scripting engine for specific vulnerability checks.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.

-Contributing
+## Contributing

+Contributions are welcome!
 Feel free to submit issues or pull requests to improve the project.
-Contributions are welcome!